donnieprakoso/workshop-copilot/lab3-configure-and-deploying-svc-worker/README.md

     Use an existing image instead
 ```

-- Wait until the process is finished.
+- Wait until the process is finished

 At the end of the process, Copilot will create a `manifest.yml` file in `copilot/svc-worker/` folder.
 This is the manifest file that we will configure in the next tasks.

 ```
 Dockerfile: svc-worker-pdf/Dockerfile